Gut and Psychology Syndrome / Gut and Physiology Syndrome

 In almost all cases the symptoms from both GAP Syndromes overlap: people with mental problems suffer physical symptoms (painful joints and muscles, fatigue, skin problems, asthma, hormonal problems, autoimmunity), while people with physical conditions have mental symptoms (such as depression, ‘brain fog’, inability to concentrate, mood swings, sleep abnormalities, memory problems, anxiety, tremors, tics, fits, etc.).
 When the digestive system is unwell, instead of being a source of nourishment it becomes a major source of toxicity in the body, preventing it from functioning well.
 Any organ, any system, any cell can show symptoms of distress.

 GAPS Nutritional Protocol has evolved from the Specific Carbohydrate Diet developed by Sydney Valentine Haas in the 1920s.
-It supports the recovery from any health condition by addressing the root cause of all illnesses: the river of toxicity that comes from the gut and affects all body systems.
+It supports the recovery from any health condition by addressing the root cause of all illnesses: the river of toxicity that comes from the leaky gut and affects all body systems.
 The protocol consists of 2 stages:

 the introduction diet (6 stages)